 Housing Choice Voucher Program

-Housing Choice Voucher waiting list is currently closed.
+Housing Choice Voucher waiting list is closed.

 The Housing Choice Voucher Program is one of the U.S. Department of Housing and Urban Development (HUD)'s major programs for assisting low and moderate income families, the elderly and the disabled to afford decent, safe and sanitary housing in the private market.